UjjvalRajput/Text-And-Emoji/README.md

 # Getting Started
 Simply visit https://ujjvalrajput.github.io/TextAndEmoji/ and start encrypting and decrypting messages with emojis.

-# Credits & Other
+# Acknowledgments & Attribution
-This project is an idea of Deepankar Bhade.
-Please feel free to check him out at https://dpnkr.in/.
-This project was cloned for educational purposes only.
-This project was made to practice my HTML, CSS, and Javascipt skills.
+This project was inspired by the innovative thinking of Deepankar Bhade.
+For a more profound insight into his work, you're encouraged to explore his profile: https://dpnkr.in/.
+The conception of this project was undertaken with educational intentions only, serving as a platform to hone and elevate my expertise in HTML, CSS, and vanilla JavaScript.